Master of Science in Nursing-Public and Population Health Nursing

 In addition to Worcester State University Graduate admission criteria, applicants to the Master of Science in Nursing Program must:

-● Have a Bachelor of Science degree in nursing from an accredited program.
+● Have a Bachelor of Science degree in nursing from a regionally accredited program.

-● Hold a current unencumbered license to practice professional nursing in one of the states where practicum is approved, which include MA, RI, CT, ME, NH, NY (contact nursing@worcester.edu if you would like to complete practicum in another state)
+● Hold a current unencumbered license to practice professional nursing in one of the states where practicum is approved, which include MA, RI, CT, ME, NH, NY, PA (contact nursing@worcester.edu if you would like to complete practicum in another state)

 Professional Courses(15 credits)